-The new tree you planted is counting on you for enough water, sunlight and nutrients – and it needs a few other elements to succeed, too.
+The new tree you planted is counting on you for proper water, sunlight and nutrients – and it needs a few other elements to succeed as well.

 A bit of pruning early on can help your tree establish a good shape.
-And your new tree may need a bit of literal support, like a stake.
+And your new tree may need support, like a stake.

 What You Need To Know About Staking New Trees

 While it seems like young trees need extra support, most trees don’t need to be staked.
-Staking trees that don’t need it can cause the tree to grow fewer roots and develop a weak tree base.
+Staking trees for too long that don’t need it can cause the tree to grow fewer roots and develop a weak root system.

-Only stake your tree if it needs extra support, protection or help staying anchored.
+Only stake your tree if it needs extra support, or help to stay anchored.

 Should You Stake Your New Tree?

 If you properly planted a healthy tree with a sturdy trunk and solid root system, chances are you won’t have to stake it.
-You also don’t have to stake evergreens, conifers or trees that have branches growing lower to the ground.
-There are times when you should stake trees, though.
+You also may not have to stake evergreens, conifers or trees that have branches growing lower to the ground.

 Do Stake: